SamuelPozzobon/ADD1-COBOL/README.md

 # ADD1-COBOL

-A very-simplified number addition program written in ACUCOBOL-GT.
+A very-simplified number addition program written in COBOL.